TiagoDanin/Nuxt-SEO/docs.md

 - Type: String

 #### `canonical`
-The `auto` this will automatically generate according to the route, or put the route manually.
+The `auto` this will automatically generate according to the route, or put the route manually
 - Default: `auto`
 - Type: String

+### `isForcedTrailingSlash`
+Canonical force URL end with trailing slash
+- Default: `true`
+- Type: Boolean

 #### `image`
 - Default: `false`